lunaluxie/socrates/readme.md

 ## FAQ
 ### Will you continue to contribute to the repository?
-In theory, yes, however, given my track record, Schrodinger's cat has a better shot of surviving.
+In theory, yes, however, given my track record, Schrodinger's cat has a better shot at being alive than I do finishing this project.